MAKES 6 SERVINGS • PREP TIME: 20 minutes • COOK TIME: 1 hour 10 minutes

 To assemble and bake the tart, spoon the filling into the crust and sprinkle with the walnuts.
 Bake for 20 minutes, until the filling is firm and set.
 Serve immediately.

-3 days or in the freezer for up to 1 month.
+Store in an airtight container in the refrigerator for up to 3 days or in the freezer for up to 1 month.

-COOK’S NOTE: If you don’t feel like making a tart crust, go crust free!
+Cook's Note: If you don’t feel like making a tart crust, go crust free!
 Just pour the filling into a pie plate and bake at 350°F oven for 20 minutes, or until firm and set.

 Reprinted with permission from The Longevity Kitchen: Satisfying Big-Flavor Recipes Featuring the Top 16 Age-Busting Power Foods Copyright © 2013 by Rebecca Katz with Mat Edelson, Ten Speed Press, a division of the Crown Publishing Group, Berkeley, CA.